jsandau/streamlit-autocomplete/README.md

 #Streamlit Autocomplete App

-A simple Streamlit app that builds a bigram language model from uploaded text and suggests autocomplete predictions based on word pairs.
+I built a simple Streamlit app that builds a bigram language model from uploaded text and suggests autocomplete predictions based on word pairs.
 Built with `nltk` and `streamlit`.

 ## Features